There's nothing like the simple joy of basking in the warm sunshine while a light breeze tosses your hair.

-While a storm door does appear much like a screen door, it's a mistake to use the two terms interchangeably is a mistake.
+While a storm door does appear much like a screen door, it's a mistake to use the two terms interchangeably.

 Screen doors are exactly what they sound like: a door with a screen.

-While the frame can be made of a variety of materials, the most common types have wooden frames and very few components.
-They provide protection from pests and bugs while letting in air continuously.
+While the frame can be made of a variety of materials, the most common types of screen doors have wooden frames and very few components.
+They provide protection from pests and bugs while continuously letting in fresh air and light.

 Storm doors have a few more parts and pieces to them.
-The biggest difference between storm doors and screen doors is the addition of glass panels in a storm door.
+The biggest difference between storm doors and screen doors is that storm doors have glass panels in them instead of screens.

 The glass panel comes in various sizes depending on the storm door style.
 Usually, the glass panels can slide up and down or be removed entirely so you can directly control the airflow into your home.

-However, when the glass panels are closed, an extra layer of protection and security is added to your entryway.
+However, when the glass panels are closed, you have an extra layer of protection and security in your entryway.

 Plus, the glass panels prove to be helpful in cold weather as well as warmer temperatures.

 Most storm doors also feature a latching or locking handle set that enhances security.
 And the most innovative storm doors include features like retractable screens, KeepSafe glass, and hidden closers.

 While both screen and storm doors provide protection, storm doors take things to a whole new level.

 The Purpose Of A Storm Door

 A storm door has two primary purposes:

-- When the weather is nice, a storm door allows you to open your entry door and allow additional light and increased ventilation into your home.
+- When the weather is nice, a storm door allows you to open your entry door and allow additional light and ventilation into your home.
 It also ensures intruders like dust and bugs are kept at a minimum

 - During inclement weather, a storm door protects your expensive entry door from rain, ice, and snow.
 It also creates an extra insulation layer to stay cozy and cut utility costs.